Who Pays for the Wedding Rings? | A Breakdown of Traditions & Modern Etiquette

 Wedding Ring History

-In some cultures, families were also involved in gifting or purchasing the rings.
+Many cultures, however, were deeply involved in the gifting or purchasing of the rings.
 If you were to go back 100 years, when dowries or symbolic offerings were part of wedding customs, the wedding ring would be gifted by the family.
 But men didn’t always wear wedding bands.
-It wasn’t until the 20th century, when World War || arrived and soldiers wore wedding rings to remind them of their loved ones back home.
-From then on, the concept of a “his and hers” ring set grew in popularity.
+In fact, when World War II arrived, so did the evolution of the wedding ring.
+It wasn’t until the 20th century that men started to wear wedding rings whilst at war to remind them of their loved ones back home.
+From then on, the concept of “his and hers” ring sets grew tremendously in popularity.

 Diamond Contoured Wedding Ring in Yellow Gold | Liana